listlessbird/poland-ai-ts-workshop/exercises/005-evals/017-deterministic-eval/problem/readme.md

 You can then use Evalite to make sure that these two deterministic evals eventually pass.

 Good luck, and I'll see you in the solution.

+## Steps To Complete

+- Complete the "Includes Markdown Links" scorer
+  - Implement logic to check if the output contains markdown links using a regular expression (your LLM will be able to help you with this)
+  - Return 1 if links are found, 0 if not

+- Complete the "Output length" scorer
+  - Implement logic to check if the output is less than 500 characters
+  - Return 1 if it's concise enough, 0 if not

+- Run the exercise to see the evaluation results

+- Update the system prompt to:
+  - Pass the links data to the model
+  - Explicitly instruct the model to include markdown links
+  - Direct the model to be extremely succinct in its answers
+  - Provide examples of properly formatted markdown links

+- Run the evaluation using Evalite and check if both scorers pass
+  - If they don't pass, refine your prompt until they do